archivesunleashed/aut/README.md

 ## Getting Started

-You can download the [latest release here](https://github.com/archivesunleashed/aut/releases), or build it yourself as per the instructions below.
+You can download the [latest release here](https://github.com/archivesunleashed/aut/releases), build it yourself as per the instructions below, or use [Docker](https://github.com/archivesunleashed/docker-aut#use).

 Clone the repo: